kubernetes/community/sig-service-catalog/charter.md

   the `LGTM 1` and `LGTM 2` labels.
 - Pull requests that are labeled with `do-not-merge/hold` or have an on-going discussion must not be merged until all concerns are addressed.
-- Disagreements are mainly resolved via consensus.
+- Disagreements are resolved via lazy consensus.
 In the event that a common decision cannot be made, then a vote among the maintainers will be taken.
   Simple majority (>50%) wins.